Chipstead Sailing Club

 The role of AOD is that of supporting the OOD on the day of the race.
 Usually there are two AODs who assist in starting and finishing the racing by raising and lowering flags as well as recording the position of competitors in the different races.
 They also help to enter these results on to the club computer.
 It can be helpful for AODs to read through the guidance on the website for running races in advance of their duties.
 It is anticipated that some AOD’s would like to actively learn from the OOD on duty and then be in a position to perform the role of OOD themselves when confident.

 - Power Boat Helm

-There are usually two patrol boats on the water during racing to assist members who may require assistance during a race.
+There are usually two patrol boats on the water during racing to assist member who may require assistance during a race.